ankitkhandelwal185/welcomeMean/README.md

-This is a login and signup project featuring mongodb, nodejs and expressjs
+This project is based upon Mongodb, Node.js, Express.js and Angular.js .
+I'll add new functionality in this project as i'll complete, Currently login and sign have added successfully.
+Anyone can make use of these features as they are open source.